Our experts are here to help and care

 How to make a LPA

 You must make an LPA whilst you're still able to make decisions for yourself.
+To find out more, view our Lasting Power of Attorney FAQs page.

 One of our friendly South Wales lawyers will need to take some personal details about you and your chosen attorney(s).
 We will then fill out the relevant forms which then need to be signed by you and your attorney(s).
 Once you've signed these forms, Devonalds will register the LPA with the Office of the Public Guardian.